Consensys/quorum-hibernate/docs/config.md

 ### upcheckConfig

-How Node Manager should determine whether the process is running or not.
+How Node Hibernator should determine whether the process is running or not.

 | Field  | Type | Description |
 | :---: | :---: | :--- |